-This method removes all elements in order and calls the lambda fn of type void (QT&) for each element.
-It is intended to be used prior the destruction of the FIFO.
+This method removes all elements in order and calls the lambda func of type void policy Policy &

 This helper allows the creation of FIFOs that use member variables to connect their elements.
 This way, the organized type does not need to publicly inherit Fifo<QT>::Element.
-Furthermore, objects can easily be organized in multiple FIFOs by embedding multiple Fifo_element member variables.
+Furthermore, objects can easily be organized in multiple FIFOs by embedding multiple Fifo\element member variables.